moodlehq/moodle-plugin-ci/docs/TravisFileExplained.md

 # This is the language of our project.
 language: php

-# This tells Travis CI to use its new architecture.
-Everything is better!
+# If using Behat, then this should be true due to an issue with Travis CI.
+# If not using Behat, recommended to use `sudo: false` as it is faster.
-sudo: false
+sudo: true

 # Installs the required version of Firefox for Behat, an updated version
 # of PostgreSQL and extra APT packages.
 Java 8 is only required